-Dynamic provisioning of routes and wavelengths gives us flexibility in supporting traffic which may change over time through session arrivals and session departures.
+For dynamic provisioning, we allow the traffic to change over time through session arrivals and session departures.
 To model dynamic traffic, session arrivals can be assumed to form stochastic processes [10], [11].
 In addition, session lifetimes are stochastic.
 The goal is usually to develop an on-line RWA algorithm which minimizes the average blocking probability for a new session request given a fixed number of wavelengths in the network.
 We refer to this type of problem formulation as the blocking formulation.
 Due to the complexity in computing blocking probabilities, some approximations are made to simplify the analysis.
 For example, session arrivals on different links are assumed to be independent [10], [12], or correlated among adjacent links in the same fashion throughout the network [11].
 Based on such approximations, several dynamic RWA heuristics have been developed [13], [14].

-Another type of problem formulation, referred to as the nonblocking formulation, assumes prior knowledge of the set of all the traffic matrices, or equivalently the traffic demands, to be supported [15], [16], [17], [18].
-In [16], the set of traffic matrices is characterized by the maximum link load in the network.
-In [15], [17], [18], the set of traffic matrices is characterized by the numbers of tunable transmitters and tunable receivers at each end node, i.e. a node which sources and/or sinks traffic sessions.
+Another type of problem formulation, referred to as the nonblocking formulation, assumes prior knowledge of the set of all the traffic matrices, or equivalently the traffic demands, to be supported [15], [16], [17], [19], [20].
+In [15], the set of traffic matrices is characterized by the maximum link load in the network.
+In [16], [17], the set of traffic matrices is characterized by the numbers of tunable transmitters and tunable receivers at each node.
 A new session is said to be allowable if its arrival results in a traffic matrix which is still in the set of supportable traffic.
 The goal is usually to develop an on-line RWA algorithm which does not block any allowable session and uses the minimum number of wavelengths.

 If we allow some existing lightpaths to be rearranged in order to support a new session, the corresponding RWA algorithm is said to be rearrangeably nonblocking.
 If we allow no rearrangement of any existing lightpath in order to support a new session, the corresponding RWA algorithm is said to be wide-sense nonblocking.
-Note that if a RWA algorithm is widesense nonblocking, it is also rearrangeably nonblocking.
+Note that if a RWA algorithm is wide-sense nonblocking, it is also rearrangeably nonblocking.
 Thus, for the same set of traffic matrices, the required number of wavelengths can be no smaller for a wide-sense nonblocking RWA algorithm than for a rearrangeably nonblocking RWA algorithm.

-In this paper, we investigate the RWA problem for dynamic traffic.
-We shall adopt a nonblocking formulation of the RWA problem.
-As in [15], [17], [18], the supportable traffic set is defined by the number of tunable transmitters and tunable receivers at each end node.
+We shall adopt a rearrangeably nonblocking formulation of the RWA problem.
+As in [16], [17], the supportable traffic set is defined by the number of tunable transmitters and tunable receivers at each end node.
 We model the traffic as a session-by-session arrival and departure process in which sessions arrive and depart one at a time, and each session utilizes a full wavelength.
 Our goal is to design an on-line RWA algorithm which is rearrangeably nonblocking, uses the minimum number of wavelengths, and requires few rearrangements of existing lightpaths in order to support each new and allowable session.
-We shall focus on a bidirectional ring topology and a torus topology.
-Our on-line RWA algorithm for the bidirectional ring first appears in [18].
-This paper provides a more complete treatment on the subject.
+While our ultimate goal is to perform RWA in an arbitrary mesh topology, we shall focus on a bidirectional ring topology and a torus topology in this paper.
+In the future, we aim to extend our analytical techniques to obtain a tractable RWA algorithm for arbitrary mesh topologies.